1425 Tuskawilla Road Unit #111, Winter Springs, FL - The Promenade at Tuskawilla

 This new vestibule takes up the space where Albertsons' old customer service desk was.

 And getting into the store itself.
 As you probably could have guessed by what Hobby Lobby did to the exterior, they left practically nothing behind from Albertsons inside.
 Except for the lighting, which looks like Albertsons' typical lighting.
 This picture was taken after turning to the right from Hobby Lobby's new main entrance, looking toward what was originally Albertsons' Deli and Bakery.
-As for the decor, this store would have opened with the Blue and Gray Market interior, and this store was remodeled I believe to a fairly basic version of Theme Park/Grocery Palace sometime in the early 2000's (but I could be wrong about that, as Blue and Green Awnings is another strong possibility for this store's decor prior to closing, based off of where I got the original assumption from).
+As for the decor, this store would have opened with the Blue and Gray Market interior, and this store was remodeled I believe to a fairly basic version of the Industrial Circus decor sometime in the early 2000's (but I could be wrong about that, as Blue and Green Awnings is another strong possibility for this store's decor prior to closing, based off of where I got the original assumption from).

 Looking into the front right corner of the store.
 When this was Albertsons, I would have been standing behind the deli counter here.